anaismu/anaismu.github.io/README.md

 and workshop:
 - Annotation, Recognition and Evaluation of Actions II (AREA-II)

-### CRT-AI Training Weeks
+### CRT-AI Training Weeks 2021-2022
 I attended five training weeks by the Centre for Research and Training in Artificial Intelligence (CRT-AI) during the first year of my PhD programme.
 Studied themes included: **Machine Learning** at University of Limerick, **Natural Language Processing** at University of Galway, **Reinforcement Learning** at Trinity College Dublin, **Computer Vision** at Dublin City University, and **Constraint Programming** at University of Cork City.
-Spending these five weeks reviewing the foundations of AI was an incredible learning opportunity to complement her linguistic background.
+Spending these five weeks reviewing the foundations of AI was an incredible learning opportunity to complement my linguistic background beyond NLP and Speech technologies.